 Many parents and teachers have asked how they can better help their children and students rewire the brain at home and at school.
-The Rewiring the Brain Handbook can help your child “rewire” the brain for higher learning.
+The Rewiring the Brain Handbook Part I – Beginner Level can help your child “rewire” the brain for higher learning.
 Each activity was created with a specific purpose in mind.
 It not only engages both the right and left sides of the brain, it also helps your child develop letter formation, directionality, visual-spacing, organization, fine motor and reading growth.

-The e-Handbook provides parents, teachers, Occupational Therapists, Pediatric Therapists, and educators with several fun, playful learning activities to ignite learning and includes some of the following:
+The e-Handbook provides parents, teachers, Occupational Therapists, Pediatric Therapists, and educators with several fun, playful learning activities to ignite learning.
+It includes some of the following:

 - Instruction to Rewiring the Brain